AppImage/AppImageSpec/README.md

 # AppImage Specification

-This repository holds the specification for the AppImage format Its objectives are to:
+This repository holds the specification for the AppImage format.
+The objectives of this specification are to:

 1. Be a single, definitive source of information about the AppImage format
 2. Ensure AppImages behave in a consistent manner, thereby enabling third-party developers to write AppImage management applications and distributions to offer built-in support for AppImages